matthiaslang/jackychess/readme.md

 ## Usage

- - You need a Java JRE Environment greater than Java 11 to run the engine.
+ - You need a Java JRE Environment, at least Java 11 to run the engine.
  - You need an UCI Gui Client to register the engine for usage.
 The chess engine should work with any UCI chess client.
 It was mainly tested with [Arena](http://www.playwitharena.de/) and with [cutechess](https://github.com/cutechess/cutechess) and works fine with these clients.
-However - any UCI complient UI should work.
+However - any UCI compliant UI should work.

-Simply add the engine to your prefered UCI Gui Client and then you should be ready to use it.
+Simply add the engine to your preferred UCI Gui Client, and then you should be ready to use it.
 Most clients should be fine to select the jar file directly.
 You should have a few UCI options able to set in the UI then.